lengran/OpenPrefirePrac/README.md

   - 3: Bots use Scout.
   - 4: Bots use AWP.
 - Aim lock for bots
+  - 0: CS2's native bot behavior.
+It works in a consistant manner but is less powerful.
-  - true: Bots always aim at players' heads.
+  - 1: CSS based aim lock: Bots always aim at players' heads.
 But this may conflict with CS2's native bot logic, causing bots to not react under certain circumstances.
-  - false: CS2's native bot behavior.
-It works in a consistant manner but is less powerful.
+  - 2: Behavior tree based aim lock: Hard mode.

-To customize bot difficulty, please refer to [this issue](https://github.com/lengran/OpenPrefirePrac/issues/17).
+For detailed discussion on bot difficulty, please refer to [this issue](https://github.com/lengran/OpenPrefirePrac/issues/17).

 ## Development